During their first months of dating, he often asked

 “You write?
 What do you write?
 And how is it possible that you’ve never shown me anything?”

 “Ah, but don’t get me wrong.
 I don’t write like you.
-You live through writing and only live a fraction of the life you could be living.
-I only write a fraction of the time I have in this life…”
+You live through writing and only live a fraction of your life.
+I only write a fraction of the time…”

-“But why haven’t you shown me in all these months?” he cried.
+“But why haven’t you shown me anything?” he cried.
 “I’ve shown you everything.”

 “Because you write beautifully, and I write hurriedly.
 But even so, I understand writing.
 I just don’t understand you.”

-“Of course not, I don’t write about people.
-I write about the sensual experiences that I have,” she smiled.
+“Of course not, I don’t write about people.”

 “Paintings, open fields, houses on the South Coast, morning light, coffee rings, shadows that look like ropes wrapped around my skin.
-The way such things feel to me.
+The way things look and sound and feel to me.
 And you know what not writing about you makes me feel?”

 “Light,” she smiled.
 “You are so dark, like your dashboard lights went out.
 I feel like I have torrents of light coming out of my skin.
 Like I could throw off sparks over the whole world.
 So I wrote those bright little descriptions of things that make me joyous.
 You write fantastic stories, but they only make me sad.
-If that’s the goal of writing, then you’re a terrific writer, but I’d rather keep it on the bright side of life.
+If that’s the goal of writing, then you’re a terrific writer, but I’d rather not go there willingly.
 Do you know what they say about photography?
 That if you want to know what somebody loves the most, you should look at what they photograph.
-I suppose you can say the same about writing.
+I suppose it’s the same with writing.
 You value intensity, complexity, finding all possible meanings when, more often than not, things don’t mean anything at all.”

-She paused again to look at him and smile to herself.
+She paused again to look at him and smiled to herself.

 “Talk to your demons,” she said a little later.
 “Some of them are really nice.
-I’d like to have a chat with them one day.”
+I’d like to meet them one day.”